8ta4/say/DONTREADME.md

 ## Transcription

-`say` taps into a powerful API that can transcribe speech fast and accurately. `say` doesn't reinvent the wheel.
+`say` taps into a powerful API that can transcribe speech accurately and fast. `say` doesn't reinvent the wheel.

 To avoid contaminating the transcription with errors, `say` can drop low-confidence segments that the transcription system isn't sure how to transcribe and only retain the ones with high confidence.